Compressed decision problems in hyperbolic groups: The compressed word problem for hyperbolic groups

 Note that the concatenation of geodesic words may not itself be geodesic; however the concatenation does provide two sides of a geodesic triangle.
 When the group $G$ is hyperbolic, this gives us the beginnings of a reduction procedure.

-In this section we will prove Lemma~\ref{lem-TCSLP-SLP}; we will give a sequence of results that allows us to transform a geodesic tether-cut program into a straight-line program, whose evaluation is the shortlex representative of the original.
+We now turn to the task of proving Proposition~\ref{prop-TCSLP-SLP}.
+We will give a sequence of results that allows us to transform a geodesic tether-cut program into a straight-line program, whose evaluation is the shortlex representative of the original.
 The first step, in Lemma~\ref{lem-TSLP-SLP}, gives such a transformation for tethered programs.
-The second step, finishing the proof of Lemma~\ref{lem-TCSLP-SLP}, is to transform a geodesic tether-cut program into an geodesic tethered program with the same output.
-This second step is inspired by Hagenah's result (Theorem~\ref{thm-hagenah}) transforming a cut program into an equivalent straight line program.
+The second step, finishing the proof of Proposition~\ref{prop-TCSLP-SLP}, is to transform a geodesic tether-cut program into an geodesic tethered program with the same output.
+This second step is inspired by Hagenah's result (Theorem~\ref{thm-hagenah}) transforming a cut program into an equivalent straight-line program.